 - If a newly abstinent person is placed on medication and improves in 3 to 6 weeks, we would be unable to determine whether the medication or recovery reduced the symptoms.

 - Given the crises that bring people to treatment, profound sadness and anxiety are to be expected.
 These responses to crisis are not signs of a disorder.
 Confronting these feelings is an important task in early recovery.

-As a result of the reasons outlined above, all psychiatric diagnoses and medications are reviewed.
-Based on this review, you may be asked to discontinue or taper some or all of your medications.
-This decision will be based on an assessment of your safety, symptom severity, the circumstances of prior diagnoses, response to psychiatric treatment, and your ability to participate in treatment.
+As a client, you will meet with a psychiatric nurse practitioner who is trained in the management of psychiatric disorders and addiction.
+During the assessment, all past psychiatric history, including psychiatric diagnoses and medications will be reviewed.
+You may be encouraged to discontinue or taper medications that may provide no benefit.
+This decision will be based on the circumstances of prior diagnoses, response to psychiatric treatment, symptoms, an assessment of your safety, and your ability to participate in treatment.

 If you decide to discontinue or taper medications, you will have access to non-pharmacological effective approaches such as cognitive behavioral therapy and personal medicine.
 If your symptoms worsen or fail to improve, we will perform another review to assess symptoms and re-address medication changes.
 Discussing medication regimes and suggestions for stopping or tapering meds are always a mutual agreement.